 Quitters using the willpower method don’t normally experience this moment because although they’re glad to be ex-users, they continue moving through life believing they’re making a sacrifice.
 The more you were addicted, the more marvellous this moment is and it lasts a lifetime.
-While there are many joys in life, it’s impossible to recapture the actual feeling.
+While there are many joys in life, it’s impossible to recapture the actual feeling of experiencing them.
 The joy of not having to watch porn anymore is different, if feeling low and needing a boost, reminding yourself of how lovely it is not to be hooked on that awful addiction.
 Many list it as one of the greatest events of their lives.
 In most cases, the moment of revelation takes place not after three weeks, but after a few days.

 In my own case, it happened before finishing my last harem visit.
 I’m sure many of the readers here, before they’d even got to the end of the chapters would say something like “You needn’t say another word.
 I can see it all so clearly, I’ll know I’ll never need porn again.”
 Based on feedback received, this happens frequently.
 Ideally, if you follow all the instructions and understand the psychology completely, it should happen to you immediately.